NukeShared – manage Nuke plugins more easily

 NukeShared is an easy-to-use plugin manager for Nuke, which makes writing code to install plugins, gizmos, scripts, and any other kind of add-on obsolete.

 Simply place the files to install in the right folder, and NukeShared will install them correctly in Nuke with icons, subgroups and much more.

 - When you download any kind of Nuke plugin (.gizmo, .nk, .dll, .dylib, .so, .py), simply dropping it in the right folder installs it on Nuke startup.

 - When an image file (png) is next to a plugin and it has the same name, it will become its icon.
-The same goes for folders.
+The same goes with folders.